CVanchieri/CS-ProblemSolvingFrameWork/Lambda-Problem-Solving-Framework.md

 If you find shortcomings in your plan while you're implementing the solution, briefly drop back to Step 2 until the ambiguity is resolved.

+If you have not yet completed Step 2, you will spend far longer on this step than you have to.

+Remember: **Minutes of planning can be saved by hours of debugging!**

 ### Questions